 Gluten-Free Tapas Bar in Madrid

 Bar Mentrida in Plaza de Olavide is what I like to call a celiac paradise.
 Why?
 Because this traditional tapas bar is certified by the celiac association and offers an almost 95% gluten-free menu, with only five items that aren’t gluten-free.
 Here you can have all the gluten-free tapas and pinchos you normally won’t find available, including bocadillos, montadios, chopitos, and more.
 And of course they have gluten-free beer.
-For excellent gluten-free tapas at an authentic local tapas bar run, don’t walk, to Bar Mentrida.
+For excellent gluten-free tapas in Madrid at an authentic local tapas bar don’t walk, run to Bar Mentrida.

 Plaza de Olavide, 3, 28010 Madrid, Spain | No Website